-It is best suited to little linguists who enjoy learning Spanish in a structured, interactive, play-based environment with fun activities to suit everyone.
+It is best suited to little linguist who enjoy learning Spanish in a structured, interactive, play-based environment with fun activities to suit everyone.

-Classes are available to children from three to 10-years-old and take place in Lisburn, Bangor and east Belfast, and classes are indoors and outdoors at all locations.
+Classes are available to children from three to 10-years-old and take place in Lisburn, Bangor and east Belfast, and classes are indoor and outdoor at all locations.

 For more information, log on to www.sisispanish.co.uk.

 KELLYS ROLLER SKATING is hosting a number of fabulous roller-skating sessions at locations around Northern Ireland this summer.

 Dancing, skating and laughing are all part of the events and there are a number of open sessions throughout July and August.